-The Debt Office applies a principle by which institutions should have eligible liabilities that at least correspond to the recapitalisation amount (RCA).
+The Debt Office applied, up until 31 December 2021, a principle by which institutions should have eligible liabilities that at least correspond to the recapitalisation amount (RCA).
 The RCA is the nominal amount of the Pillar 1 and Pillar 2 requirements as set by Finansinspektionen.

-In accordance with the subordination principle, starting 1 January 2024, these liabilities are to consist of a specific type of debt instrument called subordinated liabilities.
 The Debt Office's principles are further described in the information box on pages 10 and 11.